m59peacemaker/svelte-modal/README.md

 ## TODO

-This README is missing a lot of stuff
+Stop depending on a fork of svelta-extras, via the acceptance of my PR or some other solution This README is missing a lot of stuff
 Figure out how to expose the vanilla js service AND vanilla JS component AND svelte component